2018 Marching Band Member Handbook

 Student Information – due Aug.
 7th

-Travel Consent – due before day of event
+Travel Consent – due no later than the day before day of event

 Excused Absence Request – due 1 week before planned absence